Stratford Festival - Relaxed Performances

 Relaxed performances are specifically designed to welcome patrons who will benefit from a less restricted audience environment.
 Patrons of all abilities are welcome, including but not limited to those with intellectual or learning disabilities, sensory processing conditions or autism.
 There is a relaxed attitude to noise and movement within the auditorium, and some minor production changes may be made to reduce the intensity of light, sound and other potentially startling effects.

-See poster for more information: 2017 Relaxed Performances
+See their website for more information: 2018 Relaxed Performances

 Ask yourself: what “special needs” does a person with Down syndrome really have?

 Check out http://www.notspecialneeds.com to discover a new perspective.

 People who have a disability and their families now have an online, comprehensive toolkit available to them as they consider their financial objectives and obligations.
 Community Living Ontario launched the Inspiring Possibilities Estate Planning Guide: A Tax, Benefits, Trusts, and Wills Toolkit for Ontarians with Disabilities.

 Find more information here: Estate Planning Guide